-- The gun gets extremely hot, so don’t hold it too close to your work, or the icing will melt, or it will leave scorch marks on the surface.
+- The gun gets extremely hot, so don’t hold it too close to your work, or the icing will melt or leave scorch marks on the surface.

-- Put heat-resistant gloves while you handle the gun to prevent burning yourself.
+- Put on heat-resistant gloves while you handle the gun to prevent burning yourself.

 - When you have e finished using the heat gun, place it on a heat-resistant surface.

 How long does royal icing take to harden?